stackbit-projects/silvestru-site-f4da8/index.md

 sections:
   - type: hero_section
     title: This website is designed to squeeze you out of your money
-    subtitle: I'm a copywriter and I cannot lie
+    subtitle: I'd be a lousy copywriter if I didn't do my best
     content: >
       **Need help with marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale?**